 On the way home from the store, the kids started requesting to stop by the fast food store to buy milkshakes.
 Typically, that would be a rare treat.
 But because they were using digital currency, they didn’t factor in how expensive the milkshakes were.
 They just wanted one.

-Nagging on Shopping Trips
+Drawback #3: Nagging On Shopping Trips

 Because my wife was the one swiping her card for the kids’ purchases, the kids started to nag my wife anytime they went to the store.
 “Mom, can you buy me this?”
 “Mom, can I get that?”
 Which was really odd, because it was their money.